-All sites are vehicle accessible.
-Sites 1–85 are reservable and sites 86–114 are for first-come, first-serve camping.
+All sites are vehicle-accessible.
+Sites 1–85 are reservable and sites 86–114 are for first-come, first-served camping.
 There are 12 double sites located throughout the park.
 The sites are arranged in three main loops.
 The sites are located in the beautiful, open Ponderosa pine/bunchgrass forest with the red-orange bark of the trees contrasting sharply with the bland grass.
 This forest type gives the campground an open, spacious feeling.
 The exception is the loop of sites 21–53, which offer a significantly different camping feel.
 These are smaller sites that are very private and found in thick Douglas fir with many shrubs separating the sites.
 The newest loop of sites 88–114 are some of the most open sites in the park.

 - Guests with reservations: Check reservation board at campground host site to confirm pre-assigned site number.